strudelbots/strudel-public/code/README_template.md

-## Strudel: Leave the grind to the bots.
-Engineer the extraordinary.
+# Strudel: Leave the grind to the bots.
+Engineer the extraordinary
 Strudel is changing how we engineer software by merging human ingenuity with advanced automation.
 With Strudel, software engineers can shift their focus from repetitive, time-consuming tasks to what truly matters—innovation, problem-solving, and building exceptional solutions.
-Strudel’s intelligent bots seamlessly handle routine tasks like writing telemetry code, performance monitoring, refactoring, freeing engineers to concentrate on strategic, business-critical code.
+Strudel’s intelligent bots seamlessly handle routine tasks.
 By automating up to 50% of the development process, Strudel will empower teams to accelerate productivity and drive meaningful innovation.
 The result?
 Faster development cycles, higher-quality code, and engineers who can focus on engineering the extraordinary.
+## About Strudel MVP
+like writing telemetry code,
+performance monitoring, refactoring, freeing engineers to concentrate on strategic, business-critical code.

 ## Pre-Requisites
 1. **Register for Strudel**: Contact Strudel Support via email, <a href="mailto:support@strudel-ai.com?subject=Strudel%20Alpha%20Registration&amp;body=put%20body%20">eMail Strudel Support</a>
 2. **Receive Strudel Secrets**: You will receive an email containing your Strudel secrets.
 Keep this email safe and do not share the secrets with anyone.